amituuush/cats/README.md

   ...
 ```

-So I tried retrieving each grid element's height out of the DOM during the component render process.
-But that height information isn't available until after the render is complete.
-And there is no way to dynamically set the height of each grid element since they're
+So I tried retrieving each grid element's height out of the DOM after the component render process.
+But even once this is complete, there is no way to edit the height of the grid element `<div className="card">` before returning the grid element.

+Therefore, I resorted back to a static column-style responsive layout.

 **Testing**: Again, due to a time constraint, I didn't get to test everything I would in a production level app.